shivardev/baneblogs/content/blog/setup-tour.md

 ## Conclusion
 There you go fellas, That sumps up my setup tour.
-I have build this entire setu piece by piece small steps at a time.
+I have build this entire setup piece by piece small steps at a time.
 I carried most of my setup 70% from India while moving to US in 2 23Kg bags, This includes my streaming PC, keyword, mouse,camera and even mmousepad Yes, I'm using the same XXL mouse pad which got in 2019.
 I love my setup, It is where I be most of my time.